clonemeagain/osticket-plugin-archiver/README.md

 Install as a normal plugin (extract/checkout into `/include/plugins/archiver`), don't change core at all, enable the plugin via the admin screen and tick the box ```Auto-purge old closed tickets```.
 Configure it as you need for your environment.

 ## Max Age Setting
 How old is too old?
-If you specify an max-age for closed tickets, the
+If you specify an max-age for closed tickets, the plugin will delete them for you when the maximum age you specify is reached.

 ## Purge Frequency Setting
 We store when it last ran the purge, and depending on your settings, will run it again provided cron is called often enough.
 EG: If you want it to run every 12 hours, but only run cron every 24, not much we can do about that.